spdskatr/doingmybest/content/posts/datathon.md

 So, multiple entries with the same delivery details but different pricing are grouped by the same date and time, and the delivery status is the exact same.
 This meant that there were essentially duplicate entries in the dataset.

 We realised that we had made yet another mistake in splitting the training and validation data randomly.
-Since most of the entries in the validation set had duplicates in the training set, and thus the Naive Bayes could memorise the answer simply by looking up the date and time of the order.
+Since most of the entries in the validation set had duplicates in the training set, the Naive Bayes could memorise the answer simply by looking up the date and time of the order.

 > **Lesson 2**
 >